lsst-sitcom/sitcomtn-048/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Systems Engineering team uses a specific Jira project for its verification performance and tracking.
-Personnel looking for verification documentation should consult `LSE-160 <ls.st/LSE-160>`_.
+Personnel looking for verification documentation should consult `LSE-160 <https://ls.st/LSE-160>`_.

 The verification and validation process also utilize a specific repository for the storing of their Jupyter notebooks that act as official artifacts.
 This is further described in the `Verification And Validation Notebooks`_ subsection below.

 Technotes
-^^^^^^^^^
+^^^^^^^^^^

 Technotes are useful for documenting outcomes of specific tests  and/or findings, proposing new functionality or architectures, and/or documenting specific usages that augment user documentation.
 They can also be used as logs and/or status of longer term analyses.
-An example of this is the technote on Building and fitting the pointing model for the AuxTel (:tstn:`014`) In this case, there are chapters (seen on the left) showing the analysis from different runs and the results that were obtained.
+An example of this is the technote on `Building and fitting the pointing model for the AuxTel <https://tstn-014.lsst.io/>`_ In this case, there are chapters (seen on the left) showing the analysis from different runs and the results that were obtained.
 This is an appropriate use of a technote.